handyarso/BaseInv_MDR_TSA_TVReg/README.md

 - The provided field datasets are simulated data, with coordinates that have been shifted due to data confidentiality considerations.
 Therefore, the data does not correspond to any specific region.<br>
 - The data dimension for the inversion and the number of layer is limited as the given size.
 However, any custom modification to fulfiled any user needs are welcome.<br>
 - Any collaborative works are welcome, just feel free to discuss.<br>
-- We recognize that there are many weaknesses that need to be fixed, field works implementation are the best way for further improvement.<br>
+- We recognize that there are weaknesses that need to be improved, field works implementation are the best way for further this goal.<br>
 - Any feedback will be invaluable for me, please send your comments to my correspondence email: acceph@yahoo.com<br>

 ## How to cite:<br>